 The Patagonia Re-Tool Snap-T Pullover is made with 9.3 oz Polartec Thermal Pro 100% polyester fleece (51% recycled).
-At the time of writing it was available in over 30 color combinations.
+It's usually available in at least eight or ten different color combinations.

-The fleece is like a cross between your standard fleece and a hi-pile raschel (without the Muppet-look).
-The longer fibers help retain warmth, and there is a double layer of material around the neck for extra protection.
+The Re-Tool fleece is a cross between your standard fleece and a hi-pile raschel, like The North Face Osito 2, which has a distinct Muppet-like look.
+The longer fibers on the Re-Tool help retain warmth, and there is a double layer of material around the neck for extra protection.
 The fleece on the Re-Tool is thicker than the fleece that comes in the body of the Patagonia R2 Jacket, making it warmer than that model.
 This pullover is a few ounces heavier than some of the more technical fleeces that we reviewed, but you end up with a lot more warmth as a result.

 This pullover is very comfortable and was one of our favorite layers to put on after the outdoor fun.

 The fleece is soft and fuzzy against your skin, and the looser cut makes it feel more like your favorite sweatshirt than a technical outdoor model.
-We liked the soft fleece on the cuffs, which still felt comfortable even when we had the sleeves hiked up our arms.
-While the collar is cut a little high, it's still loose, and the front V opens enough so that it never feels constricting.
+We like the soft fleece on the cuffs, which still feels comfortable even when we have the sleeves hiked up our arms.
+While the collar is cut a little high, the front V opens enough so that it never feels constricting.

-We were surprised at how breathable the Re-Tool was.
-While it didn't quite compare to the highly breathable Outdoor Research Deviator Hoody, it was lightyears more breathable than the Denali.
+We are surprised by how breathable the Re-Tool is.
+While it doesn't quite compare to the highly breathable Outdoor Research Deviator Hoody, it is lightyears more breathable than the Denali.
 The fleece material is part of the Regulator series (Patagonia's technical fleece line) but has been adopted into this more "lifestyle" fleece.
 As such, you get a lot of performance out of this casual piece.

-Although it felt pretty breathable to us relative to a heavier fleece like the Denali, because it is a midweight layer it's not the best option for aerobic activities.
-We went on a hike on a cool day in this pullover, and found ourselves heating up a bit, taking it off, then getting cold, then putting it back on, etc. By the end of the day, we wished we'd had our OR Deviator or R1 Hoody with us instead, as that one could have stayed on all day.
+Although it feels pretty breathable to us relative to a heavier fleece like the Denali, it's still not the best option for aerobic activities.
+We went on a hike on a cool day in this pullover, and found ourselves heating up a bit, taking it off, then getting cold, then putting it back on, etc. By the end of the day, we wished we'd had our OR Deviator or R1 Hoody with us instead, as those could have stayed on all day.
 The Re-Tool is the layer to wear after the hike, and not during.

-The Patagonia Re-Tool Snap-T Pullover wasn't the hardest fleece in our review to layer with, but it wasn't the easiest either.
-It's roomy enough to fit over a baselayer or two with no problem, and it can fit under a rain jacket or other outer layer as long as it's not cut too closely.
+The Re-Tool Snap-T Pullover isn't the hardest fleece in our review to layer with, but it isn't the easiest either.
+It's roomy enough to fit over a base layer or two with no problem, and it can fit under a rain jacket or other outer layer as long as it's not cut too closely.

 Ease of Movement